 In science class, some of the themes explored are weather, seasons, forces, and wildlife.
-The students learn about these topics in various ways, from listening to books, having discussions, watching short, and constructing models.
+The students learn about these topics in various ways, from listening to books, having discussions, watching short videos, and constructing models.
 For example, when studying magnetic forces students tested several different materials for attraction to magnets and when learning about rain and the water cycle, they created rain clouds out of shaving cream and food coloring.
-There is also ample time for the children to partake in engineering design projects, such as shade devices to slow the melting of an ice cube and designing and building catapults to test how far different objects can go.
-The students hypothesize, carry out the experiment, and reflect on the outcome.
+There is also ample time for the children to partake in engineering design projects.
+Students hypothesize, carry out experiments, and reflect on outcomes.
 Outdoor education is incorporated into science class with explorations and activities taking place in the many different habitats on campus.
 While learning about trees, students hike on the trails, making observations and asking questions about the native pine, maple, oak, and cedar trees.
 Students bring nets to the stream to learn about the life cycles of insects and frogs swimming in the water and the mud.